 Action And Reward

-You were never born; you will never die…Unborn, eternal, immutable, immemorial, you do not die when the body dies. — The Bhagavad Gita, translated by Eknath Easwaran (“The Gita”), 2.20
+You were never born; you will never die…Unborn, eternal, immutable, immemorial, you do not die when the body dies. — The Bhagavad Gita, translation by Eknath Easwaran (“The Gita”), 2.20

 It’s undeniable that there’s more to this world, this life, this existence when one closes one's eyes to meditate — we touch into this place, this stillness, this peace, this roaring silence, this from which everything emerges.